 Each year, thousands of Americans allege injuries from diabetes drugs like Invokamet.
 Many of these patients have filed lawsuits against manufacturers of the products they claim caused their injury.

 Recently, thousands of lawsuits have resulted in substantial settlement awards to reimburse patients for past and future medical expenses, lost wages, and pain and suffering.
 Some families of people who have died after taking diabetes drugs have filed wrongful death claims and in some cases, manufacturers have also been required to pay additional penalties for intentional wrongdoing, known as punitive damages.

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Invokamet lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.

 Free Confidential Case Evaluation: Again, if you or a loved one was injured by the side effects of Invokamet (dapagliflozin), you should contact our law firm immediately.
-You may be entitled to compensation by filing a class action suit and our lawyers can help.
+You may be entitled to compensation by filing a class action suit and our dangerous drugs lawyers can help.